Fear of Trump comeback stokes misgivings over Biden in Democratic Party

 It is the combination of two feared variables: his unpopularity and the perceived state of the economy.

-With just weeks to go before the primaries, the party’s embrace of Mr Biden is less than full-throated.
+With just weeks to go before the start of the primaries, the party’s embrace of Mr Biden is less than full-throated.

-Much to the White House’s deepening frustration, only 23 per cent of 1,500 voters in a recent Wall Street Journal survey said Mr Biden’s policies have helped them personally despite strong gross domestic product growth, record-low unemployment, rising real wages and falling inflation.
+Much to the White House’s deepening frustration, only 23 per cent of 1,500 voters in a recent Wall Street Journal survey said Mr Biden’s policies have helped them personally, despite strong gross domestic product growth, record-low unemployment, rising real wages and falling inflation.

-On nearly every issue – economy, inflation, crime, border security and Israel-Hamas – voters said they trust his rival and former president Donald Trump to do a better job.
+On nearly every issue – the economy, inflation, crime, border security and Israel-Hamas – voters said they trust his rival and former president Donald Trump to do a better job.
 Mr Biden scores better only on abortion and “tone in politics”.

 Like a number of other opinion polls over the past few months, this one also finds Trump, 77, beating Mr Biden in a hypothetical match.